KiraLivingston/Election_Analysis/README.md

 ## Summary
 The analysis of the election shows that:
-- There were "X" votes cast in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
   Charles Casper Stockham
   Diana DeGette